-This course is designed to provide students with the skills and understanding of the profession to perform as a pharmacy technician in different practice settings such as hospitals, retail pharmacies, jails, correctional facilities, office buildings, infusion centers and state/government jobs.
-Topics of instruction include clerical skills, customer service, insurance, billing, prescription processing, medical abbreviations and transcribing doctor's orders.
-This course offers retail skills and certification in American Heart Association (AHA) Basic Life Support (BLS) Healthcare Provider CPR.
-The State Board of Pharmacy requires a minimum of 240 theory hours, which includes the following content: knowledge of practice settings; standards and ethics; laws and regulations; knowledge to identify and employ pharmacy and medical terms; abbreviations and symbols; knowledge and ability to calculate common dosages; employ pharmacy, metric and apothecary systems; knowledge and understanding of the identification of drugs, drug dosages, routes, and forms; knowledge of and ability to perform record-keeping techniques and the ability to dispense medications.
-Students will gain knowledge of hospital extemporaneous compounding and intravenous admixture, aseptic technique, total parental nutrition (TPN) calculation and admixture, laminar flow hood operation, personal protective equipment guidelines, flow rates, and cassette fills.
+This course is designed to provide students with the skills and understanding of the profession to perform as a pharmacy technician in different practice settings.
+This course offers certification in American Heart Association (AHA) Basic Life Support (BLS) Healthcare Provider CPR.
+The State Board of Pharmacy requires a minimum of 240 theory hours, which includes the following content: knowledge of practice settings to support the pharmacist with the receipt and dispensing of prescript and non-prescription medications, pharmacy law and ethics, pharmacology, pharmacy and medical terminology and abbreviations, clerical skills, customer service, pharmacy software, pharmacy math, recordkeeping, inventory management, processing prescriptions, and pharmacy operations.
 In addition to theory, clinical internship hours are required and included.
 This course includes additional hours to ensure competency and proficiency.

-- $\boldsymbol{\cdot}$ $\;$ Two official high school transcripts or equivalent. - · Completion of required assessment test. - · Current government-issued photo ID. - Social Security card or right-to-work documentation.
+- · Two official high school or equivalent transcripts. - · Completion of required assessment test. - · Current government-issued photo ID. - Social Security card or right-to-work documentation.